We primarily use Tapestry of Grace for our homeschool.

 I am a bit disappointed how sparse the curriculum is for the last unit and a half for year 4.
 There has been much great literature written and history made during my lifetime and I have to pull it together myself, since there is so little listed in the curriculum that I paid for.

-The curriculum is biased towards conservative evangelical Christian and I pick and choose what I include and omit (we will not be reading anything by John Piper nor watching Left Behind), often supplementing so my kids get a more well-rounded idea of real history and world events from all sides.
+The curriculum is quite biased towards conservative evangelical Christian so I pick and choose what I include and omit (we will not be reading anything by complementarian John Piper nor watching the horrendous Left Behind series or anything by Kirk Cameron), often supplementing so my kids get a more well-rounded idea of real history and world events from all sides.